Lakers, Bucks look to clinch second-round berths Wednesday

 – KEEP AN EYE ON: Lakers G Danny Green.
 He was 3 for 4 from 3-point range in Game 4, suggesting he might be in a rhythm.
 Green isn’t a volume scorer – his last 50 playoff games, all of them starts, haven’t resulted in a single 20-point effort – but if teams must guard him more closely everything will get a lot easier for the Lakers.

-— INJURY WATCH: Portland G Damian Lillard (right knee) was getting an MRI on Tuesday, the results of which could have an enormous impact on the Blazers’ hopes of pulling off a comeback in the series.
+– INJURY WATCH: Portland G Damian Lillard (sprained right knee) has been ruled out for Game 5, which further diminishes the Blazers’ hopes of pulling off a comeback in the series.

 – PRESSURE IS ON: The Lakers.
 With the Houston-Oklahoma City series certain to last until at least Friday, the Lakers are playing for rest and preparation time right now.
 Ending this in five games ensures they won’t play again until at least Sunday.